tr1xem/AWCC/.github/ISSUE_TEMPLATE/bug_report.md

 **Resources:**

-- Output of `awcc test-modes --testmode`
+- Output of `awcc test-modes --test-mode`

 ```
 paste in here